ilios/ilios/docs/env_vars_and_config.md

 ```

 #### Multiple Ilios instances on single Apache httpd server:
-If you are running more than Ilios instance (eg, production and staging instances) on a single Apache httpd server using multiple VirtualHost configurations, certain variables will collide (eg, `ILIOS_DATABASE_NAME`), so these will need to be set conditionally.
+If you are running more than one Ilios instance (eg, production and staging instances) on a single Apache httpd server using multiple VirtualHost configurations, certain variables will collide (eg, `ILIOS_DATABASE_URL`), so these will need to be set conditionally.
 In order to do this, you will need to install/enable the `mod_setenvif` Apache module and set the 'SetEnvIf' directives in the appropriate section(s) of your httpd configuration files as shown.
 Note that the values shared between the two instances are set using `SetEnv`, while the conditional values are set with `SetEnvIf` and require a specific condition to be true in order to be set.

 ```
 SetEnv ILIOS_DATABASE_MYSQL_VERSION 5.7